Skip to content

 (int | Sequence[int] | str | bool | None, default: None ) –

-Index number, defaults to current maximum index number + 1 or 0 if no ouput exists yet.
+Index number or name, defaults to current maximum index number + 1.

 • name